openshift-psap/specfem-client/README.md

 Specfem OpenShift GO client
 ===========================

-This repository is *experimental*, and provided without guarantee of stability and/or valid results.
+This repository is *experimental*.
+It is provided without guarantee of stability and/or valid results.

 This repository contains a GO client for running